NitzanHen/agrippa.dev/src/pages/environments/react.md

 });
 ```

-`Environment.REACT` is equivalent to `"react"`, but using the built-in `Environment` enum is clearer and less prone to errors.
+`Framework.REACT` is equivalent to `"react"`, but using the built-in `Framework` enum is clearer and less prone to errors.

 ## importing React